-What is National Insurance Category Letter?
+What is a National Insurance Category Letter?

 Employers use National Insurance Category Letter to determine the exact amount they and their employees are required to contribute towards National Insurance.
 National Insurance (NI) Category Letter is necessary at the time of running payroll.